UCLL-PR2/exercises/02-oo/06-abstract-methods/assignment.md

 A summary of the rules to follow:

 * If a class invokes methods on itself that it does not have, it must be abstract.
-* If a class invokes a method `x` and the class does not have such a member, add a declaration for `x` to that class.
+* If a class invokes a method `x` and the class does not have such a member, add an abstract method declaration for `x` to that class.